 Stock ownership obligations

-A report was made to the Board of Directors on February 16, 2015 on the application of this rule in force since 2007 for the exercises of stock options made within the scope of the 2007 and 2008 stock option plans.
+A report was made to the Board of Directors on February 15, 2016 on the application of this rule in force since 2007 for the stock options exercised by the executive officers within the scope of the 2007 and 2008 stock option plans.

 “Say on Pay”